Gnaneshwar-ctrl/ASSIGNMENT-SUBMISSION/README.md

 # ASSIGNMENT-SUBMISSION

-Due to the short time for submission I have choose to work on the following simple python tools:
+Due to the short time for submission I have choose to work on the following simple python tools which can be used in managing/working with servers:

 Project1: (registryData, winTree)
 	These 2 scripts are written for windows platform.